bburdette/ChordPredictor/README.md

 ```
 > midi2csv vexation.mid vexation.csv
 ```
+### Using the scala component

+In order to run the model as is, you only need to change the names in the src/main/scala/fileNames.scala file.
+Direct them as follows:

+ - melodyMatrixFileName= the file in which you will store the note transitions
+ - testFileDirectory= the directory in which the training csv files are held.
+ - newSongFileName= the name of the file in which you will store the new song
+ - chordMatrixFileName= the file in which you store the chord transitions
+ - timeMatrixFileName= the name of the file in which you will store the time transitions.

+Change the length of the song in figModel if you want (variable is numIterations) it is currently at 100.

+Then run src/main/scala/musicProsessing.figModel as your main file.
+That is it.

 ### Using csv2midi
 csv2midi is a Python 2 program that converts output CSV file to playable midis.